Welcome to UCLA! You have been admitted to UCLA as a degree-seeking student.

 Please Note: Maintaining valid address information in MyUCLA is required for maintaining your F-1 status.
 DCISS cannot validate your arrival and/or F-1 status with U.S. Department of Homeland Security until your information has been updated.

-If you do not complete the mandatory DCISS Online Orientation and the Online Visa Check-In by the end of Week 2 of your first quarter at UCLA, an all-services DCISS hold will become active on your student record which will affect your eligibility to receive services from DCISS and UCLA departments and restrict your course enrollment and access to UCLA campus resources.
+If you do not complete the mandatory ISTART Online Orientation and the Online Post-Arrival Visa Check-In by the end of Week 2 of your first quarter at UCLA, an all-services Dashew Center hold will be put in place on your student record, which will prevent you from receiving services from Dashew Center and UCLA departments.
+This will also restrict your course enrollment and access to UCLA campus resources.